Pimmz/Project-4/README.md

 - [Coolors](https://coolors.co/) - Used to create colour palette.
 - [Favicon](https://favicon.io/) - Used to create the favicon.
 - [Lucidchart](https://lucid.app/documents#/dashboard) - used to create the database schema design
-- [Grammerly](https://app.grammarly.com/) - used to proof read the README.md
+- [Grammerly](https://app.grammarly.com/) - used to proofread the README.md
 - [Summernote](https://summernote.org/): A WYSIWYG editor to allow users to edit their posts
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to manage Django Forms